Sanctuary Point

 Originally known as Redhead Point, Sanctuary Point was officially named on 24 December 1969.

-Community Organizations
+Community organisations

 Bay and Basin Community Resources is an incorporated community based, non-profit non-government organisation based at Sanctuary Point.

 The organisation was established in 1990 to implement community services in the local area and is a major provider of community services in the Shoalhaven region.